In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 If you’re particularly clever, the fun route might be the perfect way to go.

 For instance, consider the comedy/food show Green Eggs and Dan.
 The punny title reveals the host’s humourous side while hinting that the show talks about food.
 It even incorporates the name of the host in a subtle yet memorable way.
+You can use tools like Chat GPT or a Podcast name generator to give you inspiration.

 The “Straightforward” Route